11 Best Mountain Bikes Tested and Reviewed

 Made for comfort, the Raleigh Eva 2 features a softer suspension fork, a comfortable saddle, and grips designed just for women.
 The Shimano Revo twist shifter offers 21 different speeds.

-This mountain bike is constructed from aluminum, so it's light weight.
-It comes with wide Kenda tires that help improve stability of the bike, even on unstable terrain.
+It comes with wide Kenda tires that help improve the stability of the bike, even on unstable terrain.
 It weighs just under 30 pounds.

 For a women's mountain bike, this is an affordable option.
 In fact, there aren't too many bicycles available for less than this with size options and a female first design.